Support for Clean Technology Businesses during COVID-19

 - If your company is working on pre-commercial technologies or research with potential relevance to the fight against COVID-19, you can find our more information and/or register to participate in challenge-based initiatives here.
 Learn more about the National Research Council's COVID-19 community support initiatives.

-The Department of National Defence is looking for novel ideas and innovative solutions, under the Innovation for Defence Excellence and Security (IDEaS) Program, to resolve challenges under the following areas:
+The Department of National Defence is looking for novel ideas and innovative solutions, under the Innovation for Defence Excellence and Security (IDEaS) Program, to resolve specific COVID-19 challenges.

 Innovative Solutions Canada has dedicated funding to develop new solutions or test existing innovations that can help fight COVID-19.